lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/README.md

 [![Schedule](https://img.shields.io/badge/schedule-v1.2.1-blue)](https://schedule.readthedocs.io/en/stable/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Automate your Twitter presence.
-Auto Post from from file, from a string, schedule or post the tweet instantly.
+Auto Post from from file, from a string, schedule a new tweet to be posted daily or post the tweet instantly.
 </div>

 ---